Vrije Universiteit Amsterdam

-The Medicinal Chemistry (MC) research group at the VU University Amsterdam is a world-leader in GPCR medicinal chemistry, according to recent research assessments.
+The Medicinal Chemistry (MC) research group at the Vrije Universiteit Amsterdam is a world-leader in GPCR medicinal chemistry, according to recent research assessments.
 The MC researchers (~40) are investigating GPCR proteins and ligands (small molecules, nanobodies), with a particular focus on GPCR structural biology, interactomics and signalling pathways.
 Computational design and synthesis of GPCR ligands is a key approach.
 Special emphasis is given to research on (viral) chemokine (CXCR4, CXCR7) and histamine receptors.

 Key research facilities, infrastructures and equipment